mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 The Spider Men flow is completed
 ```

 We saw how to handle an exception thrown during the lifecycle of a flow.
-However, in all the above example, catched or not, the thrown exception ended the flow.
-What if we want to embrace the fact that an operation can fail now and then, and we want to retry it?
-We can think to the call to an external service that requires a communication over the net.
-The network connection can be temporarly broken, the service can be temporarly unavailable due to high traffic, and so on.
-It's common that making a new retry of the operation can solve the problem.
+However, in all the above examples, caught or not, the thrown exception ended the flow.
+What if we want to embrace that an operation can fail now and then, and we want to retry it?
+We can think of the call to an external service that requires communication over the net.
+The network connection can be temporarily broken, and the service may be unavailable due to high traffic.
+It's expected that making a new retry of the operation can solve the problem.
 The Kotlin coroutines library provides a function to retry the execution of a flow in case of an exception: the `retry` function.

 The `retry` function is defined as follows: